Old Fashioned Donuts (Fluffy Yeast Donuts From Scratch)

-Old fashioned glazed donuts lined in a glass baking dish with one on top with a bite gone.
+Old fashioned glazed donuts lined up with a bite gone out of one.

 This post may contain affiliate links.
 Please read our disclosure policy.